 - Major bookseller in antitrust investigations by the Department of Justice and state attorneys general relating to e-books, as well as antitrust and patent litigation over e-reader technology.

-- Major pharmaceutical company in litigations alleging violations of Section 1 of the Sherman Act.
+- Bristol Myers Squibb in litigations alleging violations of Section 1 of the Sherman Act.

 - Large health care companies in defeating various M&A shareholder litigations.

 News and Writings